Computational tools for twisted topological Hochschild homology of equivariant spectra: The equivariant B okstedt spectral sequence

 where $|b_i| = (0, i\rho)$ and $|z_i|= (1,i\rho).$ Note that an element of $RO(C_2)$ has the form $a + b\sigma$, where $\sigma$ denotes the sign representation.
 Thus we can view the $RO(C_2)$-graded equivariant B\"okstedt spectral sequence for $MU_{\mathbb{R}}$ as a trigraded spectral sequence with integer gradings, and differentials:

-The $C_2$- ring spectrum $MU_{\mathbb{R}}$ is commutative, so by Proposition \ref{prop:algstructure}, this equivariant B\"okstedt spectral sequence is a spectral sequence of $H\m{\mathbb{F}}_{2\scalestar}$-algebras.
+The $C_2$-ring spectrum $MU_{\mathbb{R}}$ is commutative, so by Proposition \ref{prop:algstructure}, this equivariant B\"okstedt spectral sequence is a spectral sequence of $H\m{\mathbb{F}}_{2\scalestar}$-algebras.
 We observe that all of the $H\m{\mathbb{F}}_{2\scalestar}$-algebra generators of the $E^2$-term are in filtration less than or equal to 1.
-Therefore the differentials on the generators are all zero, and hence the spectral sequence collapses. \end{proof}
+Therefore the differentials on the generators are all zero, and hence the spectral sequence collapses.
+To complete the proof we observe that as $H\m{\mathbb{F}}_{2\scalestar}$-modules,